pixel

 Position Your Company as an Accessibility Leader

-Send us a photo or short video that shows how your company is inclusive and accessible for people with mobility disabilities so we can socialize for others to follow your lead!
+Send us a photo or short video showing your company’s inclusion and accessibility for people with mobility disabilities so others can follow your lead!

 Click here to submit your company’s photo or video.